How Virtual Reality gives us a life lift

 But many are so sick, so immobile that they could not even do the most basic things so they could probably only watch the others from afar.
 That’s nice but not really.

 Virtual Reality is going to change that.
-Imagine one of those glued to the bed for pretty much the rest of their lives would have such a headset that is able to give them full immersion into whatever the system played to you.
+Imagine one of those glued to the bed for pretty much the rest of their lives would have such a headset that can give them full immersion into whatever the system played to them.

 They would be able to communicate much more freely with friends and family as this would be as close to sitting in front of somebody as it can be.